tarpn/tarpn-battery-backup-deluxe/README.md

-# TARPN Battery Backup
+# TARPN Battery Backup Deluxe

-This project is a DC power monitoring and backup system intended for use with TARPN nodes.
-It consists of two PCBs, firmware for an ATMega328p, a Python script, and off-the-shelf open source monitoring software.

-The control PCB monitors battery voltage, power supply voltage, temperature, and load current.
-It manages two high powered switches on the power PCB which control whether the loads are connected to the power supply, battery, or neither.

-A separate low powered switch is used to control the 12V supply for the RaspberryPi.
+The Battery Backup Deluxe (BDD) is a system that monitors and switches DC power between a power supply and a battery.
+It is a bespoke power management solution for multi-port packet radio nodes in the [TARPN project](http://tarpn.net).

+Features:
+* Automatic switchover to battery
+* Battery protection (low/high voltage cutoff)
+* Over-temperature cutoff
+* Separate switching of low powered micro electronics and high powered loads
+* Safe shutdown procedure of RaspberryPi

+Non-Features:
+* Battery charging
+* Solar panel integration
+* Load fusing

+Two custom PCBs are employed for voltage sensing, switching, and control.
+The two boards are referred to as the Power Board and the Control Board.
+The Power Board connects to a power supply, a battery, the loads, a regulator for a RaspberryPi, and the Control Board.
+The Control Board connects to a RaspberryPi.

+# Connections

+![IMG_0660](https://user-images.githubusercontent.com/55116/211970858-cadd3850-cdff-4307-b690-b1d392b2d327.jpg)

+The 6 terminal lugs are labeled.

 # PCB Overview

-![IMG_0660](https://user-images.githubusercontent.com/55116/211970858-cadd3850-cdff-4307-b690-b1d392b2d327.jpg)

 Power board layout